Different ways to work with EVP

 This concept was first introduced by Dr Konstantin Raudive who was well known for his ground breaking work with EVP.
 To enhance his EVP sessions, instead of using the built in recorder on an audio device, he would plug in a Germanium Diode into the microphone jack.
 The diode does not record human voices.
 It actually records electronic waves.
 As it can pick up AM radio frequencies, to eliminate interference, you can put the recorder into a faraday pouch.
 Raudive claimed he had excellent results with this method.

-Raudive created his own device which as quite elaborate, but you can make your own or pre purchase a much simplier version that does the same thing.
+Raudive created his own device which is quite elaborate, but you can make your own or pre purchase a much simplier version that does the same thing.
 (If you google Germanium Dioide you will find diagrams and videos its pretty simple.)
 Why not give it a try?

 Use an EVP Mic

 Following on with a similar concept , there are special devices especially made now for paranormal investigating called EVP mics.
 Like above they plug into your EVP recorder.
 They are an inductive microphone that picks up on electromagnetic energy.
 It does not record human voices or normal sounds so if something comes through, it is thought it could be something trying to communicate.
 It is the same idea and concept as above, however they pick up on different things, but importantly both do not pick up on human voices as they are not audio recorders.
 A good idea would be to have it running with a normal recorder side by side to compare the results.
 If the other recorder is picking up the same thing, then you know it is a case of interference.
-Always good to have a control recorder, which brings us to the last point.
+It's always good to have a control recorder, which brings us to the last point.

 Have a control recorder

 If you want to be a little bit more serious about the EVP work that you are doing, then it is essential to have more than one recorder rolling while you are doing a session.
 A lot of investigators will have a second recorder running which is called ‘a control recorder’.
 It basically helps you to eliminate rogue sounds that you may misinterpret to be an EVP.
 These environmental sounds will be picked up on both recorders.
-If someone is talking or whispering, it will be picked up by both recorder.
+If someone is talking or whispering, it will be picked up by both recorders.
 If you were to receive what is considered to be a genuine EVP, it would only show up on one recorder.
 If you come across something on a recording you think may be something, listen to the same recording that you taped on the control recorder.
 Is that sound still there?
 It is a very good debunking tool.

 There is no set rules to EVP and it is always good to try something new.
 As always, I encourage you though to log all your results in some sort of diary or even just put some notes in your phone.
 What works, what doesn’t work.
 You may find certain methods work better than others.
 Then you can put on your investigator hat to try and work out, why does it work better doing it this way?
 There is still so much that we do not understand.
 Do we even understand anything?
 This is a good step in the right direction to find out and it keeps it interesting for you as well.
 It can get a bit boring doing the same thing every single time.
 Don’t limit yourself.
 Come up with your own experiments or adjust current ones to make it work for you.
 Good luck and if you have a great EVP experiment or something that you find works well for you, I want to hear about it!
 Tell me in the comments below.